What Is Grief?

 How Grief Counseling Can Help

 Grief counseling provides a safe space to explore your feelings, thoughts, and behaviors related to your grieving process.
 Telehealth grief therapy provides healing as you walk through the days following the loss of your loved one or any loss you are grieving.

 If you’re interested in scheduling a session with me, please reach out directly.
 My practice is via telehealth so if you are in New Jersey, Washington, or Maryland, I can serve you.
+I also offer limited in person and walk and talk therapy sessions in Jersey City if you prefer.
 I look forward to hearing from you!